-The reason why a tutor can be more effective than a school teacher is because we can control our student’s learning by spaced repetition of content.
+The reason why a h2 biology tutor can be more effective than a school teacher is because we can emphasize our student’s learning with spaced repetition for H2 biology concepts.

 In contrast, a school teacher is busy with admin work, presiding over student’s co-curricular activities, organizing school level events, attending meetings in and outside of school etc.